Frequently Asked Questions About National Championships

 Is the tournament free?

-No. NAQT charges a registration fee to cover its costs incurred in renting facilities and equipment, creating questions, and bringing in highly qualified staff from all over the country.
+No. NAQT charges a registration fee to cover its costs incurred in renting facilities and equipment (for in-person tournaments), creating questions, and bringing in highly qualified staff from all over the country.

 Does the entry fee include travel, lodging, or meals?